zendeskarchive/triggear/README.md

 ```

 Then, you'll need a special label in your GitHub repo.
 It's name
-should be `triggear-sync`.
+should be `triggear-pr-sync`.
 If that label is present triggear will
 set in on PR automatically.
 It will cause all synchronize events
 to re-run the job.
 <a name="rerun"/>